The American Folklife Center contains rich and varied

 "Jordan and Jubilee: Songs from Livingston, Alabama," The Ballad Hunter,

-Part IX, Library of Congress, AFS L53. [audiocassette]
+Part IX, Library of Congress, AFS L53. [song list and liner notes]